Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Best Cell Phone Plans in Bakersfield

 T-Mobile tends to lead speed in Northwest Bakersfield and the urban grid.
-Verizon is generally the most reliable choice for the Grapevine, Highway 58, and Kern County oil fields.
-AT&T often performs better indoors at hospitals and government buildings — and has a legacy edge in Oildale.
+Verizon tends to be the most reliable choice for the Grapevine, Highway 58, and Kern County oil fields.
+Community reports suggest AT&T has a useful edge indoors at hospitals and government buildings, and in the Oildale corridor.
 The right pick depends on where you drive.

 For most Bakersfield residents: US Mobile Unlimited Starter at $25/mo (taxes included) — choose T-Mobile for city speed, Verizon for the Grapevine and oil fields, and switch between them from the app.